nielsenjared/nielsenjared.github.io/content/blog/data-structure-hash-table-linear-probing/index.md

 There are two primary approaches to handling collisions in a hash table: [chained hashing](https://jarednielsen.com/data-structure-hash-table-separate-chaining/) (the topic of a previous tutorial) and open address hashing (the topic of this tutorial!).
 We _could_ use a [perfect hash function](https://en.wikipedia.org/wiki/Perfect_hash_function), but that's a topic for another day (or book!).

-Let's return to the car analogy.
-If there aren't enough parking spots for two vehicles, what do we do?
-We could build a parking garage or we could hire a valet.
-A parking garage would allow us to "stack" cars on top of each other and a valet would allow us to "abstract" the details by parking the cars in some other location.

 How can we store more than one value at a given index in an array?

 🤔